shaunstanislauslau/hacking_slot_machines/README.md

 - Run OCR text through a hand-designed brute-force search to get the most likely answer
 - Pass answer through text-to-speech engine and into hidden earpiece

 **Disclaimer: ROM legitimately aquired and not included for obvious reasons.
-This game was recently retired from machines.**
+This is an old game that has been retired from machines.**

 ### The game